Lorli von Trapp Campbell, of ‘Sound of Music’ family, dies

 The Austrian traditions her mother brought to Vermont from Europe played a big part in the family life, daughter Hope McAndrew, of East Hardwick, Vermont, said Thursday.

-While McAndrew said they all knew every word from “The Sound of Music,” they also knew the songs the family sang while touring North America, long before the musicals.
+While McAndrew said they all knew every word from the songs from “The Sound of Music,” they also knew the songs the family sang while touring North America, long before the musicals.

 “They did amazing Christmas concerts that she would describe to us.
-And they were really touching, they were,” McAndrew said.
+And they were really touching,” McAndrew said.
 “She had very fond memories of those Christmas concerts.”

 Campbell’s father, Austrian naval Capt.
 Georg von Trapp and his first wife, Agathe Whitehead von Trapp, had seven children who were the basis for the singing family in the musical and film.
-Maria married the captain after Whitehead von Trapp died and taught her new stepchildren music.
-They are all now deceased.
+Maria married the captain after Whitehead von Trapp died.
+The stepchildren are all deceased.

 Georg von Trapp and Maria von Trapp went on to have three more children, who were not depicted in the movie; Campbell was the second.
 Campbell’s siblings, Rosmarie von Trapp and Johannes von Trapp, live in Stowe.

-Note: This story has been corrected to show that the children knew every word to the songs from “The Sound of Music,” not every word of the musical or movie.